veeso/termscp/CONTRIBUTING.md

 ## Project mission

-TermSCP was born because, as a terminal lover and Linux user, I wanted something like WinSCP on Linux and on terminal.
+termscp was born because, as a terminal lover and Linux user, I wanted something like WinSCP on Linux and on terminal.
 I my previous job I used SFTP/SCP pratically everyday and that made me to desire an application like termscp so much, that eventually I started to work on it in the spare time.
 I saw there was a very cool library to create terminal user interface (`tui-rs`), so I started to code it.
 I wrote termscp as an experiment, I designed kinda nothing at the time.
 I just said

 > Ok, there must be a `FileTransfer` trait somehow, I'll have more views, so I'll use something like Android activities, and there must be a module to interact with the local host".

 And so in december 2020 I had the first version of termscp running and it worked, but was very simple, raw and minimal.
 A lot of things have changed since them, both the features the project provides and my personal view of this project.

-Today I don't see TermSCP as a WinSCP clone anymore.
+Today I don't see termscp as a WinSCP clone anymore.
 I've also thought about changing the name as the time passed by, but I liked it and it would be hard to change the name on the registries, etc.

-Right now I see TermSCP as a **rich-featured file transfer client for terminals**.
+Right now I see termscp as a **rich-featured file transfer client for terminals**.
 All I want is to provide all the features users need to use it correctly, I want it to be **safe and reliable** and eventually I want people to consider termscp **the first choice as a file transfer client**.

 ### Project goals